christian-vorhemus/azure-percept-py/README.md

 ### Process local image files on the VPU

 It's also possible to use a local image file instead of reading from a camera device.
-To do so, convert the image into a BGR sequence of bytes and pass the bytes as the `input` argument of `get_inference()`:
+To do so, convert the image into a BGR sequence of bytes and pass them in the `input` argument of `get_inference()`:

 ```python
 from azure.iot.percept import VisionDevice, InferenceResult